When it comes to bringing a new digital product to market, it can seem like there is a pretty obvious path to launch.

 This is it.
 You know enough now to push the product out to the public.
 You should be able to predict conversion rates based on marketing spend and have a clear picture for how and who you’re going to target.

 You’ll have a backlog of tasks to work on but more will come up as greater numbers appear on the product.
 You’ll have a steering strategy in place and you’ll have a team in mind if not in place.

-Hint: We are dead good at helping people move forward at this stage onto the 10x you’re familiar with, 10x growth! 😉
+Hint: We know an agency who’re pretty hot at helping people move forward at this stage onto the 10x you’re familiar with, 10x growth! 😉

 The key is that you shouldn’t be afraid to launch early and to almost no one.
 Better to learn early before you hit the 10,000 than learn nothing and hope.